yangautumn43/ar_go/components.md

 ### Before installing libuvc_ros, we should install libuvc first

+Use the updated version mentioned in the libuvc_camera folder of https://github.com/AdvancedRoboticsCUBoulder/libuvc_ros

 As talked in http://answers.ros.org/question/204840/libuvc_ros-not-building libuvc is a library that supports enumeration, control and streaming for USB Video Class (UVC) devices, such as consumer webcams.